Achraf-int/Smart-Waste-Sorting-System/README.md

 🚀 Built with Next.js 14, TypeScript & Gemini AI

 📱 Overview

-Zero2Hero is an intelligent, AI-driven waste management platform designed to transform communities into cleaner, greener environments 🌍💚.
+Waste System is an intelligent, AI-driven waste management platform designed to transform communities into cleaner, greener environments 🌍💚.
 Users can report waste instantly, earn rewards for eco-friendly actions, and compete on a global leaderboard.

 The platform uses Gemini AI to verify waste images automatically, ensuring accuracy and fast processing ⚡🤖.